51Degrees/specifications/pipeline-specification/features/advertise-accepted-evidence.md

 This feature is used to enable or assist with other features.

 - [caching](caching.md) - cache keys will be generated based on the values of the evidence keys that the engine accepts.
-- [web integration](web-integration.md) - Data from a web request is automatically added to evidence.
-Limiting this to evidence that the pipeline will actually use may be preferable to adding everything.
-However, wrapping the Web request structure as evidence, and hence deferring processing till the evidence is actually used, may have performance and memory benefits.
+- [web integration](web-integration.md#populating-evidence) - Data from a web
+  request is automatically added to evidence.